zhuangwang93/Espresso/byteps/torch/examples/BERT/README.md

 ## How to run
 **Note**: set the DMLC_PS_ROOT_URI and ifname in run_espresso.sh and run_baseline.sh.
-Ensure it runs on NVLink-based GPU machines.
+Make sure it runs on NVLink-based GPU machines.

 DMLC_PS_ROOT_URI: the IP address of the root GPU machine